rstudio/renv/tests/testthat/_snaps/bioconductor.md

     Code
       status()
     Output
-      The following packages are out of sync:
+      The following package(s) are out of sync:

        package      installed recorded used
        BiocGenerics y         n        y
        BiocManager  y         n        y
        BiocVersion  y         n        y

-      See ?status() for advice
+      See ?status() for advice on resolving the problems.

 ---

     Code
       status()
     Output
-      * The project is already synchronized with the lockfile.
+      No problems found.

 # auto-bioc install happens silently